0xfalafel/blog/content/posts/AD_lab.md

 The main idea is to use ___infrastructure as code___ and to use scripts to create reproductible environments.

 Stefan Scherer has created a brunch of [Windows VM template](https://app.vagrantup.com/StefanScherer) from the evalution versions of Windows.
-Things aren't going to run for months, and we can recreate the lab with `vagrant up` so we don't mind using an evaluation version of Windows.
+Since things aren't going to run for months, and we can recreate the lab with `vagrant up` so we don't mind using an evaluation version of Windows.

 ### Clean things up